dotnet/docs/docs/iot/quickstarts/sensehat.md

 # Quickstart - Use .NET to drive a Raspberry Pi Sense HAT

-The Raspberry Pi [Sense HAT](https://www.raspberrypi.org/products/sense-hat/) is an add-on board for Raspberry Pi.
+The Raspberry Pi [Sense HAT](https://www.raspberrypi.org/products/sense-hat/) <span class="docon docon-navigate-external x-hidden-focus"></span> is an add-on board for Raspberry Pi.
 The Sense HAT is equipped with an 8×8 RGB LED matrix, a five-button joystick, and includes the following sensors:

 - Gyroscope
 - Accelerometer